wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 edges$title <- round(edges$edge.width,3)
 ```

 Finally, let's create our network with an interactive plot.
+You can zoom by using your mouse scroll wheel.

 ``` r
 visNetwork(nodes, edges) %>%